Four tips on how to get more from your money

 4. Sell unwanted items

 What about making money back on what you already own?
-Getting rid of unwanted clothes, toys and even furniture on online marketplace sites like eBay and Gumtree is a relatively quick and easy way to earn yourself
+Getting rid of unwanted clothes, toys and even furniture on online marketplace sites like eBay and Gumtree is a relatively quick and easy way to earn yourself an unexpected cash boost.

-and a plan for how you’ll deliver your unwanted items.
+All you need is a few photos, an accurate description and a plan for how you’ll deliver your unwanted items.
 Doing so will help to give your home a clear out — and it’s better for the environment than throwing them away too.